Kościuszko & Pułaski: Leading American Patriots Towards Liberty

 Kościuszko & Jefferson

-Having regained his freedom, Kościuszko briefly returned to America in 1797.
-It was then that he formed a lasting friendship with Thomas Jefferson – the principal author of the Declaration of Independence and the third President of the United States.
-Though Kościuszko’s stay in the United States lasted less than a year, his correspondence with Jefferson continued until his death in 1817.
+Having regained his freedom, Kościuszko briefly returned to the US in 1797.
+It was then that he formed a lasting friendship with Thomas Jefferson – the principal author of the Declaration of Independence and the third president of the United States.
+Though Kościuszko’s stay lasted less than a year this time, his correspondence with Jefferson would continue until the Pole's death in 1817.

-When, in 1800, Jefferson was elected president, Kościuszko wrote advising his friend,
+When, in 1800, Jefferson was elected president, Kościuszko wrote to advise his friend:

 Do not forget in your post be always a virtuous Republican with justice and probity without pomp and ambition – in a word be Jefferson and my friend.

-The esteem in which Kościuszko held Jefferson was reciprocated by the American president, who wrote his Polish friend,
+The esteem in which Kościuszko held Jefferson was reciprocated by the American president, who wrote to his Polish friend: